ShahriyarShawon/gorename/README.md

 #### NOTE: run this utility OUTSIDE of the directory with all the files you want to rename

-#### Then edit the filenames in the buffer file to what you want your directory to look like (order will be preservered)
+#### Then edit the filenames in the buffer file to what you want your directory to look like (order will be preserved)

 Use buffer file to rename
 ```